ErpNetDocs/webclient/inventory-control/scrap.md

 ## Generate an issue order document

-Once you're done scrapping the desired product quantities, you can go back to the **Scrap** tab to see if you've made a mistake in the process.
+Once you're done scrapping the desired product quantities, you can go back to the **Scrap** tab to see if you've made any mistakes.

 The **Available** value will be positioned above the **Scrap** one, making it easy to these values.